mudita/MuditaOS/doc/contribute.md

 - General description (what happened)
 - Expected behavior (what you think should happen)
-- Current behavior (current 'buggy' bahvior)
+- Current behavior (current 'buggy' behavior)
 - Steps to reproduce the bug

 Feel free to add any screenshots or gifs/screencasts to illustrate the issue.